Alec Karakatsanis: Fines and fees

-He also met Sharnalle Mitchell and Lorenzo Brown, both jailed for unpaid traffic tickets, and filed a federal lawsuit on their behalf.
+Karakatsanis began investigating local courts in Alabama, observing cases in which individuals were jailed solely for unpaid fines and fees.
+He met Sharnalle Mitchell and Lorenzo Brown, both jailed for unpaid traffic tickets, and filed a federal lawsuit on their behalf.
 The city of Montgomery subsequently released all individuals held in similar circumstances and redesigned its municipal court system.
 Karakatsanis collaborated with the Southern Poverty Law Center on the settlement.